 Safari binoculars should be compact or midsize and ideal for travel.
 If you are a birdwatcher you can take your bird watching binoculars as well.
-A pair of 7x or 8x 0r at most 8x binoculars are excellent for safari use.
+A pair of 7x or 8x or at most 10x are the best travel binoculars for safari use.
 But remember again, optics specs are not all you will want; quality also matters.

 What size objective lens (aperture) do you need?